-- Return to Quick Rules: Colons - Return to the Complete List of Punctuation Covered in This Chapter Section
+• Return to the Complete List of Punctuation Covered in This Chapter Section bibliographical references.

-Colon Rule 3.2: Put a colon between publisher locations and names in bibliographical references.
+Colon Rule 3.2: Put a colon between publisher locations and names in

 Put a colon between the location and company name of a publisher in APA References.